Meez25/LITReview/README.md

 python manage.py runserver
 ```

-A few user are already created :
+A few user are already created with some content :
 - admin with password toto
 - user1 with password toto
 - user2 with password toto
 - user3 with password toto

-There are no relation between them yet.
-Feel free to create them.

 With the admin account, you can go to http://127.0.0.1:8000/admin to log in as
 the admin